ShadowKatStudios/OC-Minitel/OpenOS/README.md

 ### Configuration

 The minitel daemon keeps a settings file in /etc/minitel.cfg, which is loaded on start.
+This can be edited directly and the daemon restarted, or settings can be changed from the command line.

 To change a setting, one invokes: